Chief Executive of British Swimming and Board Member David Sparkes Profile

 David continued to work as an amateur within the Association at district and national level, joining the ASA Committee and serving on the ASA Management Committee and as a full member of the ASA Council.

 David was appointed as Chief Executive to the Amateur Swimming Association and British Swimming in 1994 and the skills gained through his business experience have enabled him to bring a sharp business focus to both organisations.
-He has continued to bring modern business practice and a keen commercial approach to both organisations’ affairs.
+He continued to bring modern business practice and a keen commercial approach to both organisations’ affairs until July 2014 when they separated and David became Chief Executive of British Swimming.

 David has played a fundamental role in planning the future development of the sport including the appointment of a National Performance Director, with the aim of establishing swimming in this country as a world power in international swimming.